 Cannabidiol, better known as CBD, is an extract of the cannabis plant that is usually seen in oils, tinctures, and edibles.
 CBD oil is usually derived from hemp plants, which do contain THC.
-However, CBD oil is legal in all 50 states, unlike marijuana, which varies by state law.
+However, this oil is legal in all 50 states, unlike marijuana, which varies by state law.
 While marijuana and CBD oil both have beneficial uses, they are not the same thing.
 CBD is one non-psychoactive component you can find in the cannabis plant.
 On the other hand, THC is CBD’s counterpart since it is a psychoactive component.
 While marijuana and CBD oil both have beneficial uses, they are not the same thing, which is important to remember if you ever decide to use one or the other.

-How to Use CBD
+How to get CBD

 Extra Background into CBD

-As cannabis legalization sweeps the nation, more consumers are beginning to understand the benefits of cannabidiol (CBD).
+As cannabis legalization sweeps the nation, more consumers are beginning to understand the benefits of cannabidiol.
 CBD offers a number of therapeutic benefits without the high associated with marijuana.
 This has led many to explore this growing industry, but some consumers have trouble accessing the products they need.
 They want to get something that suits their needs specifically, so checking out different ranges and what they can do is something that should be done before buying.

 The oil contains a combination of cannabidiol (CBD), CBDa, and THC (tetrahydrocannabinol).
 CBD is thought to be a naturally occurring component of cannabis, while THC is the psychoactive chemical that causes marijuana users to feel “high.”
 If people are expecting to get high solely off CBD, they may find themselves disappointed.